liao21/OHSU-Capstone-2021/python/UDP_Controller_Readme.txt

 How to use UDP controller:
 1. run UPD_Controller_Reciever.py
 2. ensure that controller is plugged in
-3. run testJoystickUPD in MATLAB controller should be streaming data
+3. run UDP_Controller_Emitter in MATLAB
+controller should be streaming data

 When run with zero input arguements, UDP_Controller_Reciever.py will default to a SNES style controller interface.
 An case sensitive command line argument can be used to specify the type of controller to use.